scikit-learn/enhancement_proposals/slep011/proposal.rst

 This behaviour is inconsistent for two reasons.

 The first one is that if `rng` were an int, then `a` and `b` would have been equal.
-Indeed, the behaviour of the CV splitter depends on the **type** of the `random_state` parameter::
+As a result, the behaviour of the CV splitter depends on the **type** of the `random_state` parameter::

 - int -> stateless, get the same splits each time you call split()